 Students may enter the building beginning at 8:00 am for the free breakfast program in the cafeteria.
 There will be faculty on duty between 8:00 - 8:25 am to supervise all students.
 No students can enter the building before 8:00 am as there is no supervision at that time.

 School starts at 8:25 am.
 Students should arrive at school by 8:15 am to have time to get to class on time if they are not a part of the breakfast program.
 Important work and routines at the beginning of each day set children up for success, and being on time helps children feel comfortable and secure.

 • Kindergarten families escort their kindergartners to the classroom until the beginning of October.
 After adjusting to school and learning how to line up in the gym, kindergarteners line up in the gym and their teachers pick them up there.

-• First through fifth graders line up in the gym with their class starting the first day of school.
+• First through fourth graders line up in the gym with their class starting the first day of school.
 Parents do not escort their children to the gym.
 Parents should not go beyond the orange wall to decrease traffic and confusion.
 It is best if you say goodbye to your child outside the school doors.
 We have staff on duty in the lobby to help children get to the gym safely and confidently.

 Every absence is considered a significant loss of instruction.
 Please notify the office by 8:30 am if your child will be absent from school.
 Voice mail will record calls regarding student absences before and after school hours.

 The Department of Education has an automated calling system that will notify you if your child is absent or tardy.
 If you feel that this call is in error, please let the office know.

 When a student returns after an absence, they MUST bring a written explanation to the homeroom teacher signed by a parent or guardian.
 The office will record on the daily attendance sheet if the student has brought in a note.
 Students are responsible for making up all work missed while absent.